The-Marcy-Lab-School/case-study-guidelines/README.md

 ## Potential Sections

 **_So what information should you include in your technical case study?_** Every capstone project is unique.
 The sections in your case study writing may be different from another group's depending on the features or technologies you want to highlight.
 However, you should use the following format as guidelines.
-Below are some possible guiding questinos that will help you write your technical case study.
+Below are some possible guiding questions that will help you write your technical case study.

 ### Application Overview

 - What is your project?
 - What problem does it solve?
 - Why did you choose to build this project?
-- What inspried you to build this project?
+- What inspired you to build this project?

 ### Application Design Overview